Exchange Bankshares, Inc. (OTCMKTS:EXCH) Declares Quarterly Dividend of $0.36

 Exchange Bankshares, Inc. (OTCMKTS:EXCH – Get Free Report) announced a quarterly dividend on Thursday, April 18th, NASDAQ reports.
-Stockholders of record on Tuesday, April 30th will be given a dividend of 0.36 per share on Friday, May 3rd.
-This represents a $1.44 annualized dividend and a dividend yield of 3.53%.
-The ex-dividend date of this dividend is Monday, April 29th.
+Shareholders of record on Tuesday, April 30th will be given a dividend of 0.36 per share on Friday, May 3rd.
+This represents a $1.44 annualized dividend and a yield of 3.53%.
+The ex-dividend date is Monday, April 29th.

 - Five stocks we like better than Exchange Bankshares